 Despite its increase in size, the Clubman retains the classic MINI character, with nice steering and impressive body control

 Despite its stretched-out dimensions, the Clubman still steers with the same enthusiasm as the MINI hatch.
 This eager character is a trait all MINIs possess, from the Convertible to the Countryman crossover.

 The steering still has the same sharp feeling as on the MINI hatch, although it does feel a little light for our tastes.
 However, it responds keenly to fast changes in direction and never feels like it’s being asked to do something out of its remit.
 While the Clubman still resonates with that classic MINI feel, the engineers have really focused on is refinement and ride quality.

-In the past, MINIs have been about as famous for their poor ride quality as for their engaging character, but MINI has looked to address that with the Clubman.
-It feels softer than any other MINI in the range and you can really feel that on the road.
+In the past, MINIs have been about as famous for their poor ride quality as for their engaging character, but the British brand has addressed that with the Clubman.
+It feels softer than any past MINIs and you can really feel that on the road.

-Hit a bump and where the standard three-door hatch would really thud into the road, the Clubman feels more composed when dealing with poor road surfaces.
-It's still firm compared to a VW Golf, but never uncomfortable.
+Hit a bump and the Clubman feels composed when dealing with poor road surfaces.
+It's still firm compared to a Volkswagen Golf, but never uncomfortable.